OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-tenant-tag-set.md

 ![](images/add-new-tenant-tag.png "width=500")

 Give the **Tag Set** a name, an optional description, and create some Tags.
-For the Vet Clinic application, we need to create an Custom Features Tag Set with the tag **Branding**
+For the Vet Clinic application, we need to create a Custom Features Tag Set with a tag called **Branding**

 ![](images/creating-new-tenant-tag.png "width=500")